Which parenting style is most likely to lead to social incompeten... | Study Prep in Pearson+

-Which parenting style is most likely to lead to social incompetence in children?
+Which parenting style is most likely to lead to social incompetence, truancy, and delinquency in children?

 A